nwg-piotr/typobuster/README.md

 __Typobuster__ is a simplified text editor with a wide selection of transformations and automatic correction of common typos.

-In my daily work I constantly receive texts in various formats (MS Word, LibreOffice, email), which are supposed to be published on the web and contain still the same typos: misplaced spaces, multiple spaces and line breaks, German-style quotation marks, etc.
-Up until now, I have used Mousepad to proofread, either manually or via search and replace, but that was kind of waste of time.
+In my daily work I constantly receive texts in various formats (MS Word, LibreOffice, email), which are supposed to be published on the web and contain still the same typos: misplaced spaces, multiple spaces and line breaks, German-style quotation marks, etc. Up until now, I have used Mousepad to proofread, either manually or via search and replace, but that was kind of waste of time.
 To make life easier, I developed a simple editor that will do it automatically.
-It is supposed to contain only the tools that I actually need in my work (mostly various text transformations), and case-insensitive sorting.
+It is supposed to focus on plain text and contain the tools that an average user needs.

 ## Transformations